12-Year-Old Katelyn Nicole Davis’ Suicide Video Is Proliferating Widely On The Internet, And The Authorities Can Do Nothing About It

 On December 30 last year, Katelyn, a 12-year-old girl, live streamed her death from the front yard of her home in Cedartown, Georgia, People reports.
 The video, which lasts a little over 40 minutes, sees Katelyn hang herself from a tree after apologizing to some of her classmates and her family.
 Before anybody can help her, the young girl commits suicide even as the video is live streamed to her friends and family members.
 The disturbing suicide video ends with Davis’ mother calling her name off camera.

 Three days prior, Katelyn had published a diary entry online alleging that a family member had sexually and physically abused her.
-Although she does not mention the name of the relative in the video, the authorities are investigating her complaint, and the probable reasons that could have pushed the lively young girl to such a point of desperation.
+Although she does not mention the name of the relative in the video, the authorities are investigating her complaint and the probable reasons that could have pushed the lively young girl to such a point of desperation.

 Katelyn Nicole Davis suicide video is going viral – and cops are powerless to stop it https://t.co/gox8pPQcWB pic.twitter.com/kUOT9Ls3rd